apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 a sequence.
 As no other filesystem in the Hadoop core codebase implements this method, there is no way to distinguish implementation detail. from specification.

+### `boolean truncate(Path p, long newLength)`

+Truncate file `p` to the specified `newLength`.

+Implementations MAY throw `UnsupportedOperationException`.

+#### Preconditions

+    if not exists(FS, p) : raise FileNotFoundException

+    if isDir(FS, p) : raise [FileNotFoundException, IOException]

+    if newLength < 0 || newLength > len(FS.Files[p]) : raise HadoopIllegalArgumentException

+HDFS: The source file MUST be closed.
+Truncate cannot be performed on a file, which is open for writing or appending.

+#### Postconditions

+    FS' where:
+        len(FS.Files[p]) = newLength

+Return: `true`, if truncation is finished and the file can be immediately opened for appending, or `false` otherwise.

+HDFS: HDFS reutrns `false` to indicate that a background process of adjusting the length of the last block has been started, and clients should wait for it to complete before they can proceed with further file updates.

+#### Concurrency

+If an input stream is open when truncate() occurs, the outcome of read operations related to the part of the file being truncated is undefined.